borisdj/test2/_posts/2022-09-01-revolution-of-money.md

 -- Safeguard yourself, especially from YouTube comment section under every crypto related video clip.
 They are full of so-called trading strategy experts with some fake name and WhatsApp number for contact (#ScamAlert - stay away)

 -- Bitcoin market, by nature, is not highly efficient because not all the stakeholders have same knowledge.
 It has interesting game theory Information asymmetry.
 New people coming in don't have same information as those who have been here.
 They play the game of economic coordination differently.
-Also [human behavior in finance](https://www.cnr.com/insights/article/white-paper-behavioral-finance-2018.html){:target="_blank"} is often irrational and most people do not evaluate risk correctly.
+Also [human behavior in finance](https://www.cnr.com/insights/article/white-paper-behavioral-finance-2018.html){:target="_blank"} is often irrational and most people do not evaluate risk correctly.<br>
+As for those interested in tradign betweatn cycles be aware of [80-20 Rule](https://alphachain.co.uk/blog/trading-80-20-using-the-pareto-rule-in-trading){:target="_blank"} ([Pareto principle](https://www.investopedia.com/terms/p/paretoprinciple.asp){:target="_blank"})
 They are bias towards gains but still have [Loss Aversion](https://www.apa.org/science/about/psa/2015/01/gains-losses){:target="_blank"}:
-*The aggravation in losing money seems greater than the pleasure of gaining the same amount*.<br>
+*The aggravation in losing money seems greater than the pleasure of gaining the same amount*.
-As for those interested in trading between cycles be aware of [80-20 Rule](https://alphachain.co.uk/blog/trading-80-20-using-the-pareto-rule-in-trading){:target="_blank"} ([Pareto principle](https://www.investopedia.com/terms/p/paretoprinciple.asp){:target="_blank"})

 -- Popular crypto **[Exchanges](https://coinmarketcap.com/rankings/exchanges/){:target="_blank"}** (places to buy Bitcoin):<br>
 *Kraken, Binance, FTX, Coinbase, Bitstamp, Gemini*<br>